 When you are on a trip with high-spirited travel buddies, you feel like time runs so fast.
-So what you will do is to soak up the remaining vacation vibes and savor every morsel of time.
-For our last day in Hong Kong, me and my office mates (Team Finance) will visit a traditional village in Ngong Ping area in Lantau Island.
-We will immerse ourselves in a relaxing tour where the natural environment, custom and culture of the island are still richly preserved.
-We will start our exciting trip in riding the crystal cable car.
+What you have to do is to soak up the remaining vacation vibes and savor every morsel of time.
+For our last day in Hong Kong, me and my office mates (Team Finance) will visit a traditional village in the Ngong Ping area in Lantau Island.
+We will immerse ourselves in a relaxing tour where the natural environment, customs, and culture of the island are still richly preserved.
+We will start our exciting trip by riding the crystal cable car.
 And so here we go!

 This is our second day in Hong Kong and the top two tourist attractions that highlighted our trip are The Peak and Hong Kong Disneyland.
 I was so elated to get back.
 But as much as I want to frolic on rides and attractions in Disneyland again, I will only bring my office mates here for I will explore other notable places in the city that I did not visit yet.
 I will spend another worthy escapade with my two friends, Dayleen and Amie who are both working in the city.

 While my office mates will take delight in a fantastic adventure in Hong Kong Disneyland, me, Dayleen, and Amie (my friends based in Hong Kong) will bring me to other famous places in the city that I did not visit yet.
 I felt somewhat guilty because my team will miss this opportunity.
 But as has been said, Hong Kong is not complete without Disneyland so I want them to fully enjoy the rides and attractions in this theme park.
 Anyway, we will be visiting Macau on our third day and Lantau Island on our last day.